 Investments and related investment income.
-Realized gains or losses on portfolio investments are calculated based upon the difference between the net proceeds from the disposition and the cost basis of the investment.
+Realized gains or losses on portfolio investments are calculated based upon the difference between the net proceeds from the disposition and the amortized cost basis of the investment, without regard to unrealized gains and losses previously recognized.
 Changes in the fair value of investments from the prior period, as determined by our board of directors (the "Board") through the application of the Company's valuation policy, are included as changes in unrealized appreciation or depreciation of investments in the consolidated statement of operations.

 Interest, fee and dividend income.
 Interest and dividend income is recorded on the accrual basis to the extent that the Company expects to collect such amounts.
 Interest and dividend income is accrued based upon the outstanding principal amount and contractual terms of debt and preferred equity investments.
+Interest is accrued on a daily basis.
 Dividend income is recorded as dividends when declared or at the point an obligation exists for the portfolio company to make a distribution.
 Distributions of earnings from portfolio companies are evaluated to determine if the distribution is income or a return of capital.

-The Company has investments in its portfolio that contain a payment-in-kind interest or dividends provision, which represents contractual interest or dividends that are added to the principal balance and is recorded as income.
-The Company stops accruing payment-in-kind interest when it is determined that payment-in-kind interest is no longer collectible.
+The Company has investments in its portfolio that contain a payment-in-kind income provision, which represents contractual interest or dividends that are added to the principal balance and recorded as income.
+The Company stops accruing payment-in-kind income when it is determined that payment-in-kind income is no longer collectible.
 To maintain RIC tax treatment, and to avoid corporate tax, substantially all of this income must be paid out to stockholders in the form of distributions, even though the Company has not yet collected the cash.